DigijEth/rockwall_ubuntu_orangepi/README.md

-# Rockwall Ubuntu for the Orange Pi 5 Plus -- Kernel Builder
+# Orange Pi 5 Plus Kernel Builder

 A comprehensive tool for building optimized Linux kernels for the Orange Pi 5 Plus with RK3588 SoC and Mali G610 GPU hardware acceleration support.